 Have you been accused of Burglary?

 Police InterviewThe police will interview you if they suspect you have committed a Burglary.
 Anything you tell police before, during or after the interview can be used by prosecutors against you in Court if it helps their case.
-Our system is adversarial, which means it is a battle and not necessarily a search for the truth.
+Our system is adversarial, which means it is not necessarily a search for the truth.

 Our lawyers are skilled at analysing the evidence and will provide you with expert legal advice about how to best prepare and successfully run your case.

-Pleading GuiltyYou may agree to Burglary and you have decided to plead guilty to the charge at Court.
+Pleading GuiltyYou may agree to Burglary and have decided to plead guilty to the charge at Court.

 SentencingSentencing in the higher courts of Victoria Sentencing in the Magistrates’ Courts of Victoria